midnight-madman/blog/posts/2023-01-01-Obsidian-Setup.md

 summary: 'Short overview of my Obsidian setup after my first four weeks of daily use'
 tag: '🚀 Popular'
 ---

-# My Obsidian Beginner Setup
-## Overview
+# Overview

-I started to use [Obsidian](https://obsidian.md) a month ago with my first 170 word note.
+This is a recap how I began my [Obsidian](https://obsidian.md) journey.
+I started using Obsidian last month with my first 170 word note.
 I've kept a daily routine for most of the last six weeks.

 ## Where am I coming from
 Skip this if you don't care about the historical migration of my notes.
 I understand.